Welcome to Xplisset Voice of America (Start Here)

 The short version:

 America is not merely having events.
-America is repeating patterns.
-XVOA names the pattern.

 What Happens Here

-XVOA now moves through several recurring desks, plus one informal house frame.
+XVOA moves through several recurring desks.

 Voting Rights Watch Weekly is the democracy audit.
 It tracks who gets to vote, whose vote counts, whose district is protected, whose ballot access is restricted, whose power gets diluted, and whose disenfranchisement gets described as technical law.
 This is where we follow the machinery deciding whether democracy survives as a lived reality or gets reduced to a slogan.

 Addicted To Hate Intelligence Report is the psychological threat desk.
 It diagnoses hate as habit, business model, political identity, emotional addiction, and substitute religion.
-This is where MAGA, manosphere culture, anti-Black backlash, anti-DEI rage, resentment politics, and algorithmic radicalization get read as symptoms of a deeper national disorder.
+This is where MAGA, manosphere culture, anti-Black backlash, anti-DEI rage, resentment politics, masculinity panic, and algorithmic radicalization get read as symptoms of a deeper national disorder.

-I Hate The News is the stage and pressure valve.
+I Hate The News Weekly is the stage and pressure valve.
 Sometimes the country is too absurd for solemn language.
 This lane is anger, humor, disgust, survival energy, and the occasional necessary laugh before we go back into the fire.

 Who This Is For